Your “owergestelde” has spoken...

 - Later Paul writes “…Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ…” (Titus 2:13).

 Jesus’ apostles were contemporaries of Paul, and Jesus appeared to Paul after His resurrection (1 Corinthians 15:4-8).
 Stephen was a man full of faith and of the Holy Ghost (Acts 6:5-6), and when he was martyred he saw the heavens opened and Jesus standing on the right hand of God (Acts 7:55-59).
-The same Saul who witnessed the stoning of Stephen (Acts 7:58, Acts 22:20) would later become Paul after his encounter with Jesus en-route to Damascus (Acts 9:3-7, Acts 22:6-9).
+The same Saul (Paul’s Aramaic/Hebrew name) who witnessed the stoning of Stephen (Acts 7:58, Acts 22:20) encountered Jesus en-route to Damascus (Acts 9:3-7, Acts 22:6-9).
 The men journeying with him to Damascus heard a voice but didn’t see who was speaking.
 They also saw the light from heaven and were afraid.
 These appearances by Jesus are not to be confused with the thousand year reign (Psalms 90:4, 2 Peter 3:3-13, Revelation 20:1-6).
 Note that Jesus did not appear to Stephen or Paul as a church or OAC cloud of witnesses.
 Neither did any of Jesus’ disciples claim to be Jesus, individually or collectively.

 1 John 4:2 Hereby know ye the Spirit of God: Every spirit that confesseth that Jesus Christ is come in the flesh is of God:

 The above verse is popularly used by some OAC members as a proof text in their arguments.
-Great emphasis is placed on the words “is come” as if to imply the present tense.
+Great emphasis is placed on the words “is come” as if to imply the present tense, and the OAC member in flesh in front of you is supposedly Jesus Christ.
 Please note that this verse is quoted from the King James Version (1611) also known as the Authorised Version which is officially recognised and used by the OAC.

 The verse in the KJV was translated from the following Greek Textus Receptus: